“This calendar keeps time to remember God’s Salvation Story. The stories of God breaking into our darkness. Stories of God’s work in our lives.”

 Green during Epiphany reminds us that as we meet Jesus in the gospels we are growing in Christ and hearing the call to spread God’s Word throughout the world.

-Blue or purple for Lent, as in Advent, is the color of repenting when we take stock of our lives and seek ways to return to God.
+Purple for Lent, as in Advent, is the color of repenting when we take stock of our lives and seek ways to return to God.

 White for Easter is a color of celebration, when we know that Christ has risen.
 The 50 days of Easter is a time of great joy.